Galera Arbitrator¶

 --option="socket.ssl_key=/etc/ssl/galera/server-key.pem;socket.ssl_cert=/etc/ssl/galera/server-cert.pem;socket.ssl_ca=/etc/ssl/galera/ca-cert.pem;socket.ssl_cipher=AES128-SHA256""

-If you use SSL, it’s necessary to specify the cipher.
-Otherwise, after initializing the ssl context an error will occur with a message saying, “Terminate called after throwing an instance of ‘gu::NotSet’”.
+If you use SSL, it is necessary to specify the cipher.
+Otherwise, after initializing the SSL context, an error will occur with a message saying, “Terminate called after throwing an instance of ‘gu::NotSet’”.

-If you don’t want to enter the options every time you start Galera Arbitrator from the shell, you can set the options in the arbitrator.config configuration file:
+If you do not want to enter the options every time you start Galera Arbitrator from the shell, you can set the options in the arbitrator.config

 # arbitrator.config